Femia > Health Library > Pregnancy > Pregnancy health > First-trimester screening: Understanding genetic testing and results during early pregnancy

 Why should I have the first-trimester screening?

 First-trimester screening is used to assess the risk for the genetic conditions Down syndrome (trisomy 21), Edwards syndrome (trisomy 18), and Patau syndrome (trisomy 13).
 These are a group of chromosomal abnormalities where the baby has an extra chromosome that can cause severe disability and premature death.
 The screening is typically done between weeks 10 and 13 of pregnancy.
+Using a pregnancy app can help you track first-trimester milestones.

 Screening test results don’t provide a definite diagnosis, but they can help you and your healthcare provider decide if further testing is needed.